signalfx/enhanced-rds-monitoring/README.md

 Click `Add`, then click `Save` in the upper right corner.

 That's it!
-Your metrics are on the way to SignalFx ingest!
+Your metrics are on the way to Splunk Observability Cloud ingest!

 ## Building from source

 ### 1. Set up the execution role
-The execution role just needs basic Lambda execution permissions and KMS decrypt permissions (if you wish to encrypt your SignalFx access token).
+The execution role just needs basic Lambda execution permissions and KMS decrypt permissions (if you wish to encrypt your Splunk Observability Cloud access token).
 If you don't want to create one, you can select from a list of templates when you create the lambda function.